DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-lanzjacob/README.md

 * Two graphs are isomorphic if their vertices have the same connections even though they are not same in position.

 ####Planar and Nonplanar Graphs
 * I learned that Planar graphs are graphs that can be represented without edges that are crossing each other.
-While a Nonplanar graph is a graph that can't be represented without edges having to cross even after a lot of modifications.
+While a nonplanar graph is a graph that can't be represented without edges having to cross even after a lot of modifications.
 * Kuratowski's Theorem
-  - If a graph contains a K3,3 and K5 graph therefore it is non-planar.
+  - If a graph contains a K3,3 and K5 graph then it is non-planar.

 #WEEK 13
 ####Graph Coloring
 * This week, we learned all about Graph Coloring.
-* It is the process of assigning a certain color to a vertex but adjacent vertices must not have the same color.
+* It is the process of assigning a certain color to a vertex with adjacent vertices not having the same color.
 * The number of colors used in coloring a graph is called the chromatic number.
 * I also learned about the Four Color Theorem.
 It says that a planar graph must have a chromatic number that is less than or equal to four.